nvda-es/devguides_translation/original_docs/w10addoninternals.md

 #### A note about modern keyboard

-Modern keyboard (windowsinternal_composableshell_experiences_textinput_inputapp.py) is the name of the app that provides various features, including emoji panel, hardware input suggestions, and listing items to be pasted from cloud clipboard.
+Modern keyboard, sometimes called Composable Shell (windowsinternal_composableshell_experiences_textinput_inputapp.py) is the name of the app that provides various features, including emoji panel, hardware input suggestions, and listing items to be pasted from cloud clipboard.
 This is not exactly an app, but more towards a floating overlay, much akin to touch keyboard on touchscreen devices.
 Powering these is a redesigned touch keyboard where XAML-based touch panel (with its own process) is used.

 In Windows 10 Insider Preview build 16215 and later, it is possible for users to browse and select emojis to insert in an edit field.
 This is done by pressing Windows+period (.) or Windows+semicolon (;).
 A floating panel of emoji categories and emojis will appear.
 One can then use arrow keys to move through emojis or Tab and Shift+Tab to cycle through categories.
 In build 16226, one can type emoji descriptions to narrow the emoji field.